blaisedias/jivelite/README.customisation.md

 # Overview
 This document is a basic guide on customising Jivelite layout

+## Terms and Conventions
+* *username* in file paths containing `/home/<username>....` : *&lt;username&gt;* is the user name under which jivelite-vis is run.
+Typically this is the current user name.
+On embedded systems where jivelite is launched without user login, it is dependent on the deployment.
+For example on piCorePlayer the user name is *tc*
+* *UI* short form for User Interface

+## Introduction
 There are 3 stages of customisation
 * Layout UI menu
 * Reading key value pairs from the file `/home/<username>/.jivelite/userpath-vis/Joggler.json`
-* Reading key value pairs from the file `/.jivelite/userpath-vis/JogglerNowPlaying.json`
+* Reading key value pairs from the file `/home/<username>/.jivelite/userpath-vis/JogglerNowPlaying.json`

 Note: the value of a key may itself be a set of key value pairs.